andrewargaez1/Author_Classifier/README.md

 Step 4: I used a Micro F1_Score (Micro F1-score is defined as the harmonic mean of the precision and recall).
 I decided that this was best because there was no imbalance in categorizing.

-Step 5 I took time optomizing my model and returning the best out put possible.
+Step 5 I took time optomizing my model and returning the best output possible.

       2 Authors, Training 1: Test 1 Books, Chunk 30
         Seen F1_Score: 100%